 Did you know puppies have 28 baby teeth and adult dogs have 42?
 Good dental cleaning and checks are important for helping to maintain the health of your Chihuahua.
 Their teeth should be brushed regularly to avoid infection and tooth decay.

-You should start introducing your puppy to humans and other dogs, cats, and other species if they will be around them, pretty much as soon as you get your puppy.
+You should start introducing your puppy to humans, other dogs, cats, and other species if they will be around them, pretty much as soon as you get your puppy.

-And I’d keep them away from unknown dogs (such as in a dog park) until they have had
+It is a good idea to let your dog settle in first for a day or two, and I’d keep them away from unknown dogs (such as in a dog park) until they have had time to settle and interact with known dogs.

 But the earlier, the better.
 Always supervise your puppy when he’s around other animals and children.